-Each of the twelve sons of Israel received a blessing from his father, Jacob, just before Jacob’s death.
-The twelve sons were the progenitors of the twelve tribes of Israel, and Jacob’s blessings contained prophetic information about the future of each tribe.
+Each of the twelve sons of Israel / Jacob received a blessing from his father just before Jacob’s death.
+The twelve sons were the progenitors of the twelve tribes of Israel, and Jacob’s blessings contained prophetic information about each tribe.
 In the case of the tribe of Issachar, Jacob prophesied, “Issachar is a rawboned donkey, lying down between two burdens; He saw that rest was good, and that the land was pleasant; He bowed his shoulder to bear a burden, and became a band of slaves” (Genesis 49:14-15).

 The first part of the prophecy about the tribe of Issachar, whose name means either “he will bring a reward” or “man of wages,” is somewhat obscure.
 The word translated “rawboned” in the NIV is translated “strong” in other versions.
 It can also mean “bony” as in “nothing but skin and bones.”
 Therefore, the prophecy could either mean that the descendants of Issachar would be strong and robust, able to bear burdens, or that they would be thin and weak and unable to do so.

 The image of a donkey lying down between its burdens can also be interpreted two ways.
 On one hand, it could portray a sturdy animal resting for the task ahead.
 On the other hand, donkeys also are known to stubbornly crouch between their burdens to keep from having to do the work!
 Again, the prophecy eludes a dogmatic interpretation.
 The subsequent history of Issachar in the Bible does not conclusively favor either construal.